-Read on and learn all about why a liveaboard is the perfect choice, up-to-date tips for finding your best boat, and which route suits your skill and comfort level.
+Read on and learn all about why a liveaboard is the perfect choice to explore Komodo, up-to-date tips for finding your best boat, and which route suits your skill and comfort level.

 Other than scuba diving, Komodo's number one attraction is its population of namesake dragons.
-These massive monitor lizards can reach a maximum length of 3 metres, and an astonishing weight of 70 kilograms, making them Indonesia's most powerful predator.
+These massive monitor lizards can reach a maximum length of three metres, and an astonishing weight of 70 kilograms, making them Indonesia's most powerful predator.
 Other fascinating above-water attractions include one of the planet's only pink beaches, as well as one of the world's most famous scenic lookouts over Padar Island.

 Exploring this region by liveaboard gives guests the power to choose what they see and where, focusing on specific conditions and wildlife in different parts of the park.
 This is also the only way to explore much of this massive geographic region without dedicating your precious holiday time to long boat rides.

-Komodo’s currents are so intense because of the location and shape of the islands that force each day's tides through a series of channels connecting the Flores Sea to the Sumba Strait, and eventually the Savu Sea.
-As this water is squeezed between islands it gains speed and power, creating underwater conditions that range from exciting to extreme – with some areas out of bounds for beginners as a result.
+Komodo’s currents are legendary among divers and these fast-moving waters treat adventurous guests to Indonesia's wildest drift dives, and encounters with plenty of marine life!
+Each day, tides are forced through a series of channels connecting the Flores Sea to the Sumba Strait, and eventually the Savu Sea.
+As this water is squeezed between the islands in Komodo National Park, it gains speed and power, creating underwater conditions that range from exciting to extreme – with some areas out of bounds for beginners as a result.

 Komodo National Park's 50 plus world-class dive sites can be roughly divided into north and south, with different conditions and distinct diving in both areas.
-And if you book a liveaboard trip at the right time of year, you can see it all in one trip!
+And, if you book a liveaboard trip at the right time of year, you can see it all in one trip!

 North Komodo diving